Gospel of Mark: Christology

+Mark does not explicitly state what he means by "Son of God", nor when the sonship was conferred.
+According to Burkett, Mark conceived of Jesus becoming God's son at his baptism, while "Son of God" referred to the relationship then established for him by God.
 However, other scholars dispute this interpretation and instead hold that Jesus is already presented as God's son even before his baptism in Mark.

+Boring argues Mark does not mention a miraculous birth nor any doctrine of pre-existence, while Winn and Wilhite find a divine Christology present in the gospel.

-Mark also calls Jesus "christos" (Christ), translating the Hebrew "messiah," (anointed person).
+Mark also calls Jesus "christos" (Christ), translating the Hebrew "messiah" (anointed person).
 In the Old Testament the term messiah ("anointed one") described prophets, priests and kings; by the time of Jesus, with the kingdom long vanished, it had come to mean an eschatological king (a king who would come at the end of time), one who would be entirely human though far greater than all God's previous messengers to Israel, endowed with miraculous powers, free from sin, ruling in justice and glory (as described in, for example, the Psalms of Solomon, a Jewish work from this period).
 The most important occurrences are in the context of Jesus' death and suffering, suggesting that, for Mark, Jesus can only be fully understood in that context.

 A third important title, "Son of Man", has its roots in Ezekiel, the Book of Enoch, (a popular Jewish apocalyptic work of the period), and especially in Daniel 7:13–14, where the Son of Man is assigned royal roles of dominion, kingship and glory.
-Mark 14:62 combines more scriptural allusions: before he comes on clouds the Son of Man will be seated on the right hand of God, pointing to the equivalence of the three titles, Christ, Son of God, Son of Man, the common element being the reference to kingly power.
+Mark 14:62 combines more scriptural allusions: before he comes on clouds the Son of Man will be seated on the right hand of God.
+In the Old Testament, the cloud is the garment or dwelling-place of deity, the symbol of its presence in the midst of the people.
+Isaiah 19:1 lauds the "Lord riding upon a soft cloud"; at the transfiguration, the cloud was the sign of God's presence on the mountain (Matt 17:5 and parallels); and on the day of his ascension, Jesus was taken up in a cloud.
+The equivalence of these three titles, Christ, Son of God, Son of Man, the common element being the reference to kingly power.